sergeresko/xcheck/xreadme.txt

 All tests reside in a text file named "xtests.h" and are written in the form of macros.
 You're encouraged to add your own tests to that file.

-There are six macros: PF, TEST, END, TEST_ITER, ALL_TESTS, and T. If you examine "xtests.h" and have a look at the output files, you'll easily figure out what these macros do and how to use them.
+The following macros are employed: PF, TEST, END, TEST_ITER, ALL_TESTS, and T.
+If you examine "xtests.h" and have a look at the output files, you'll easily figure out what these macros do and how to use them.

 There are two kinds of tests: a plain test (TEST) and an iterative test (TEST_ITER).
 The names of the tests are indicated as the argument of a TEST